Pearls Before Swine by Stephan Pastis for October 03, 2018

 19. Missing large

-gary over 5 years ago
+gary about 6 years ago

 Used to have the bound metro maps for the area I lived, in addition the large Ran McNally book of the US.
 Was fun as a kid, or teaching my kids, how to read, measure distance, and follow along when traveling.
 The only physical maps I use anymore is when visiting a foreign country – will get the walking maps for the cities we’re visiting.